(xxi) Provisions

 iv) Revenue recognition

 The Company provides various rebates and incentives to the customers.
 In estimating the same, the Company is required to use either the expected value method or the most likely method.
-The Company determined that the expected value method is the appropriate method for determining estimates to recognise the impact of rebates and other incentives on revenue.
+The Company determined that the expected value method is the appropriate method for determining estimates to recognize the impact of rebates and other incentives on revenue.
 These estimates are made based on historical experience and business forecast and current market conditions.
-The model uses
+The model uses the historical purchasing patterns and rebate entitlement of customers to determine the expected rebate percentages and the expected value thereof.

-vi) Provisions and contingencies
+v) Provisions and contingencies

 Refer Note 29 for key assumptions about likelihood and magnitude of an outflow of economic resources in relation to recognition and measurement of contingent liabilities.